-WRTI looks at the origins of this beautiful ballad, its mysteries, and why it is sung during times of mourning.
+WRTI looks at the origins of this famous ballad, its mysteries, and why it is sung to convey deeply felt emotion and love during times of mourning.

 Although the song “Danny Boy” has come to symbolize the Irish Diaspora and Irish national pride, its author was not Irish at all.
 Frederic Edward Weatherly (1848-1929) was a busy English lawyer who also wrote novels, children’s books, libretti, and the lyrics to some 1500 ballads and songs.

 “Holy City” and “Roses of Picardy” are among his most popular creations, but none captured the world’s imagination like “Danny Boy.”

 Weatherly penned the two stanzas of “Danny Boy” in 1910.
 His words did not find their musical counterpart until a couple of years later, when his Irish sister-in-law sent him the music to a folk tune she’d heard, hoping he could write lyrics for it.